General Vehicle Regulations and Parking

 Parking is authorized and restricted according to the following guidelines:

 - Parking lots will be checked and parking regulations enforced 24 hours a day, seven days a week

-- Circular Lot "D" (Village II Lot) behind Village II - students, faculty, staff, and handicap parking.
+- Allen Lot behind Allen Village – – Faculty/Staff, students, medical personnel and handicap parking.
+The row along the tree line is for Faculty/Staff only.
 The service drive and loading area are to be used only for service vehicles.
 It is extremely important that this drive be left open for service and emergency vehicles.

-- Trinder Center Parking - available for stadium parking, general student parking, and handicap parking.
+- Trinder Lot – Faculty/Staff, students and handicap parking.

-- Batten Student Center parking (Batten Lot) is located adjacent to the Jane P. Batten Student Center - parking for students, faculty, staff, visitors, and handicap parking unless otherwise reserved for special events.
+- Batten Lot is located adjacent to the Jane P. Batten Student Center - Faculty/Staff, students, visitors, and handicap parking unless otherwise reserved for special events.
 Parking along the curb is prohibited.

-- Lot "K" (Village III Lot) behind the apartments - student, reserved spaces, and handicap parking.
+- Brock Lot behind the apartments - student, reserved spaces, and handicap parking.

-- The Fine Arts Parking Lot - faculty, staff, and handicap parking.
+- The Fine Arts Lot – Faculty/Staff and handicap parking.

-- The service road for Bray Village is designated as a service corridor and emergency entrance and, therefore, parking is prohibited.
-The four gravel spaces opposite the trash container are 88 reserved for faculty/staff only.
+- The service road behind Bray Village is designated as a service corridor and emergency entrance and, therefore, parking is prohibited except for Security vehicles.
 The entire area behind Bray Village is restricted 24 hours a day.

-- Fifty-one (51) parking spaces for disabled persons are located about the campus.
+- Fifty-nine (59) parking spaces for disabled persons are located about throughout the campus.